Deniz-Koseoglu/CT-Toolkit/README.md

 ```r
 source("C:/CT-Toolkit/CT_Toolkit.R")
 ```
+You are now ready to use the functions.
 5. Note that the "CT-Toolkit" folder contains the "CT_Toolkit.R" file, which can be opened in RStudio to examine and alter the source code, if required.

 # Functions